 Physics in Africa is a co-operative project among the American Physical Society, the Institute of Physics, and the European Physical Society, with additional participation by members of the International Center for Theoretical Physics.
 The South African Institute for Physics is coordinating the project's activities.
 As listed below, physics leaders from six African nations are members of the project’s steering committee.

 The purpose of the project is to develop a comprehensive picture of the state of physics in Africa and from this picture identify prioritized needs common among different African nations.
 It has an asking, listening, and acting phase.
 In the asking phase, we will use a questionnaire, obtained from this website, to gather information about the state of physical societies, graduate student education, and physics research in different African nations.
 We would like participation from as many African nations as possible.
-When the catalog is assembled, we will enter the listening phase.
+After this information is assembled, we will enter the listening phase.

-In the listening phase, with the catalog painting the landscape of African physics, we would then listen to what African physics leaders see as their multiple but common needs and ask them to prioritize these needs in terms of several initiatives in research and education that would impact groups of countries.
-In this phase, we will be asking our African colleagues to be retrospective about what has and has not worked, plus being introspective about has been unaddressed.
+In the listening phase, with the questionnaires painting the landscape of African physics, we would then listen to what African physics leaders see as their multiple but common needs and ask them to prioritize these needs in terms of several initiatives in research and education that would impact groups of countries.
+In this phase, we will be asking our African colleagues to be retrospective about what has and has not worked, plus being introspective about what has been unaddressed.
 Many of you who participate in the asking phase will be asked to participate in the listening phase.

 The questionnaire asks for a lot of information.
 Please use your best judgment with respect to the level of detail in your response.
 The more detail the better, but the intent of the questionnaire is not to be onerous.
 The intent is to gather an informative picture of the state of physics in individual countries.
 Below, there is also a link from which you can download the completed questionnaire on the state of physics in Kenya.
 It is an example for the type and detail of information requested.

 Questionnaire: (ENGLISH VERSION) Please Download and Complete the Questionnaire Here